danneu/icejaw/README.md

 Icejaw consumes a stream of localhost routes on stdin, crawls them concurrently, and spits the results into a `./build` folder.

-It's hopefully a more useful/configurable `wget -r`.
+The goal is a sort of `wget -r` focused on predictable, configurable builds.

 ## Install